ysyk2021/the-resilient-social-worker-developing-inner-strength-and-perseverance-in-social-work/src/chapter-7-2.md

-Chapter 6: Navigating Ethics and Boundaries: Techniques for Navigating Ethical Dilemmas
+Techniques for Navigating Ethical Dilemmas
 =======================================================================================

 Social workers are often faced with ethical dilemmas in their practice.
 These dilemmas can be complex and challenging to navigate, requiring social workers to rely on a range of techniques and strategies to ensure that they provide ethical, effective, and professional support to their clients.
 In this chapter, we will explore techniques for navigating ethical dilemmas.